James Norman Hall Home#11 in Best Things To Do in Tahiti

-The museum is open from 9 a.m. to 4 p.m., Tuesday through Saturday.
+The museum is open from 8 a.m. to 4 p.m., Tuesday through Friday and from 8 a.m. to 3 p.m. on Saturday.
 You'll find it in the town of Arue, located just a few miles east of Papeete.
-Admission is about 600 French Polynesian Francs (about $6 USD).
+Admission is about 800 French Polynesian francs (about $8).
 For more information, visit the James Norman Hall Home's official website.

 #1 La Plage de Maui

 The primary reason why so many Tahitian tourists flock to this stretch of shoreline is the sand: While many of the island's beaches boast a volcanic black hue, La Plage de Maui dazzles in pearly white.
 Located on Tahiti's southern shore, the clean, warm waters of the nearby lagoon are another draw – travelers say the water is unbelievably clear and the lagoon is shallow and calm.
 Meanwhile, the beach's snack bar serves up fresh seafood and is exceptionally popular among visitors.